G1enB1and/gitbash-commands/git-commands.md

 `git log --oneline` will display just the first 7 digits of the SHA and the commits message on one line.

+`git log --stat` displays the files that have been changed in a commit and the number of lines that have been added or deleted.

 `git show` // displays information about the given commit by appending
 it's sha hash.